buffstop/PepCoopMembership/docs/design/index.rst

 ============== ========= =====================================================
 Attribute name Data type Description
 ============== ========= =====================================================
-id             Integer   (Primary key) The technical id of the data record name           String    The name of the user group
+id             Integer   (Primary key) The technical id of the data record. name           String    The name of the user group.
 ============== ========= =====================================================

 User attributes: